"Losing a sibling is weird. You never know how to properly grieve.

 It's hard to know now how I would have fared if I had someone who believed in me, but the school system wasn't set up for that.
 We were marched into a classroom and asked to assimilate to the program.
 Our Grade One teacher, Mrs Dickson, had a job to do, and it wasn't to babysit our emotions.
 I came along after my super sister, and all she could see was what I could be if I was just "more like my sister".
 She didn't have training in birth order and didn't understand that the second one isn't the first one.

 Looking back, I can understand, maybe explain, but more important, forgive those people that maybe didn't know better.
-Maybe that is all I get to do know is forgive.
+Maybe that is all I get to do now is forgive.
 Forgive my parents, forgive my sister, forgive my first grade teacher, forgive the program, forgive, forgive, forgive... and move along life's highway.
 Now I get to learn, enjoy life, reconnect with people and enjoy them all over again.
 How precious is that.
 I just had hoped I could have one more moment with you to let you know how special you were to me back then.
 Even if you couldn't stay the night.

 One last wish for you, my friend...